sunwooj/course-expling/IBEX/README.md

 The only difference is that now the first argument is not a matrix, but a string.
 As fillers are generally not subject to latin square / counterbalancing considerations (the full set of fillers will always be shown in a given experiment), specification of an item number is not needed.

 Here's an example of a filler element, added to the `items` list.
-In the `FillerType` slot, it is useful to include information on which response is the correct one, especially if you are using them as controls (below I keep track of this info with `good1` vs `good2` labels (i.e.,~the first vs. the second answer is the correct response)).
-It is also useful to include an identifier for the filler (below I keep track of this info with `01`, meaning the first filler item).
+In the `FillerType` slot, it is useful to include information on which response is the grammatical one, especially if you are using them as controls (below I keep track of this info with `G` vs `UG` labels, following the author.)
+It is also useful to include an identifier for the filler (below I keep track of this info with keywords).

 ```
-["filler-good1-01", "AcceptabilityJudgment", {
+["filler-1-G", "AcceptabilityJudgment", {
-    s: "Only one boy enjoyed the show on the beach.",
-    as: ["Nobody but one boy enjoyed the show on the beach.", "Nobody enjoyed the show on the beach."]}
+    s: "It seems to him that Kim solved the problem.",
+    q: "How natural does the following sentence sound?",
+    as: ["1", "2", "3", "4", "5", "6", "7"]
+        }
     ]
 ```